andrii2g/ai-reliability-engineering/docs/wiki.md

 The first AI-aware AIRE agent.
 It calls `IAiProvider` but currently writes deterministic artifacts using local normalization.

+## Workflow Profile

+A named pipeline composition that selects which agents are used for a run.

+Current profiles:

+- `fake`
+- `ai-requirements`

 ## Documentation Map

 | File | Purpose |